-All messages sent using the RMail service are transmitted as Registered Email™ messages and return a Registered Receipt™ email record to the sender to certify and prove email delivery, content and timestamp, without requiring any compliant action at the recipient.
-For each message sent, the sender receives the Registered Receipt™ email record within two hours of sending, which is a self-contained record of proof of delivery with delivery timestamps, open tracking, proof of content delivered, and proof of encrypted delivery.
+All messages sent using the RMail service are transmitted as Registered Email™ messages and return a Registered Receipt™ email record to the sender to certify and prove email delivery, content and timestamp, without requiring any compliant action from the recipient.

 The Registered Receipt email is a self-contained and self-authenticating record of an RMail message.
 The receipt documents the entire email transaction and is durable, portable, and verifiable for proof sending, delivery, content and official time, sent and received.